atlasacademy/fgo-docs/README.md

   * 2: Stepping Stone to Ultimate Victory
 * Memories of the Far Side of the Moon
   * 1: Spiritron Boost (All)
-  * 2: Stepping Stone To Surviva
+  * 2: Stepping Stone To Survival